As the holidays descend upon us, risks for your companion animals increase and can reduce the season merriment.

 - Leave the Leftovers: Fatty, spicy and no-no human foods, as well as bones, should not be fed to your furry friends.
 Pets can join the festivities in other fun ways that won’t lead to costly medical bills.

-- Careful with Cocktails: If your celebration includes adult holiday beverages, be sure to place your unattended alcoholic drinks where pets cannot get to them.
+- Careful with Cocktails: If your celebration includes adult holiday beverages, make sure unattended alcoholic drinks are placed where pets cannot get to them.
 If ingested, your pet could become weak, ill and may even go into a coma, possibly resulting in death from respiratory failure.
+Emergency treatment is needed!

-- Selecting Special Treats: Looking to stuff your pet’s stockings?
+- Pet-friendly stocking stuffers: Looking to stuff your pet’s stockings?
 Stick with chew toys that are basically indestructible, Kongs that can be stuffed with healthy foods or chew treats that are designed to be safely digestible.
 Long, stringy things are a feline’s dream, but the most risky toys for cats involve ribbon, yarn and loose little parts that can get stuck in the intestines, often necessitating surgery.
 Surprise kitty with a new ball that’s too big to swallow, a stuffed catnip toy or the interactive cat dancer.

 - Lilies: A common pretty flower found in many holiday arrangements.
 This flower is highly toxic to cats and can cause life-threatening kidney failure if ingested